wncc/TSS-2021/Python & its Applications/Week-3/README.md

 With this we now have a somewhat completely working game.
 You look into the [alien_invasion folder](https://github.com/Karrthik-Arya/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-3/alien_invasion) for the complete game files that we just made.

 If you'd like to explore more there are a lot many modifications you can do.
 You can add sounds to the game (about which you can learn [here](https://www.geeksforgeeks.org/python-playing-audio-file-in-pygame/)) as well.
 You can add **Play**, **Restart** etc. buttons to the game (You will have to take input from the mouse using MOUSEBUTTONDOWN event and check the position of the point where the user clicked).
 You can add a scoreboard( each time an alien is shot you will have to update the score).
 These are some possible modifications but you can do a lot more.
-You can definitely look into the [documentation](https://www.pygame.org/docs/), its written pretty well and though that you can learn about any function in Pygame.
+You can definitely look into the [documentation](https://www.pygame.org/docs/), its written pretty well and through that you can learn about any function in Pygame.